On the occasion of the publication of

 Courtesy of Jacques Wenig. © All rights reserved.

-Since he was interned at the Pithiviers camp in May 1941, Zysman has written love letters to his wife Khayè almost every day.
+Since he was interned at the camp of Pithiviers in May 1941, Zysman writes almost every day love letters to Khayè, his wife.
 Some letters in French are censored, the others, written in Yiddish, go under the counter.
-These tight lines also tell about intimacy, fears, revolt and the harsh daily life in the camp.
-Overflowing with life and love, this exceptional correspondence paints the portrait of a couple mistreated by history.
+These tight lines also tell of intimacy, fears, revolt and the harsh daily life in the camp.
+Brimming with life and love, this exceptional correspondence paints the portrait of a couple mistreated by history.

 Reading with background images by